thoj/go-mysqlpure/README.markdown

 Status
 ---------------
-Very simple queries should work.
+Simple queries should work.
 See test.go for example.
+Password auth works.

 Use
 --------------